BimaSurya00/crud-api/README.md

 # Example NodeJS Express App

 This project contains the following
-- a sample webapp (built using Express v4.18) with the following endpoints available:
+- a sample webapp (built using Express) with the following endpoints available:
     - http://localhost:3000/

 # Running the project in Github Workspaces